ice-blockchain/tonweb/src/contract/README.md

 Deployment functionality is implemented in the Contract class, you only need to override createDataCell and createSigningMessage methods.

-tonweb.Contract contains several static functions to help compose messages:
+ionweb.Contract contains several static functions to help compose messages:

 * Contract.createStateInit